 Researchers at the University of Iowa performed a randomized clinical trial of high-dose intravenous vitamin C to treat stage IV metastatic pancreatic cancer.
 The ascorbic acid was given in combination with standard treatment and the control group got standard treatment only.

-Not the First Study of Vitamin C for Cancer:
+Not the First Study of Vitamin C for Cancer

-These are solid researchers.
+The University of Iowa scientists are solid researchers.
 Dr. Joseph Cullen is a professor of Surgery and Radiation Oncology at the University of Iowa.
 One of his colleagues, Bryan Allen, MD, PhD, is professor and chief of Radiation Oncology at the University of Iowa.
 They and a number of colleagues have been studying the effects of high-dose vitamin C for hard-to-treat cancers over the last two decades.

 Dr. Cullen told StudyFinds (December 1, 2024):